-I love being a healthy role model for my kids
+I love being a healthy role model to my kids

 My family and friends are now losing weight

-I’ve lost count of how many people have joined WW after seeing my success.
-A lot of my friends have joined WW and they’re all doing really well.
+I’ve lost count of how many people have joined Weight Watchers after seeing my success.
+A lot of my friends have joined over the past few months and they’re all doing really well.
 Most recently, my mum joined too!
 Most of my friends have chosen to weigh in on the same day as me and we regularly message each other to share the results of our week.
 It’s so nice being able to support one another through our journeys!

 I have a Facebook weight-loss page